Thoughts on VBAC after three or more prior cesareans

 ACOG guidelines, your legal rights, and “forced” cesareans

 As attorney Lisa Pratt asserts, “ACOG guidelines are just that, guidelines, they are not law; while it is nice when they put out a guideline that supports your factual situation, falling outside of their recommendation does not mean you must consent to something you do not want.”
-You can read in the article, “VBAC bans, excercising your rights, and when to contact an attorney.”
+You can read more in the article, “VBAC bans, exercising your rights, and when to contact an attorney.”

 Making a plan and moving forward

 Your best bet is to review your medical records with several VBAC supportive care providers and get their opinion.
 Obtain a copy of your medical records and operative reports from each prior cesarean, get the names of VBAC supportive providers, and ask the right questions.
-Read more about planning a VBAC.

 If you want to get up to speed quick on VBAC, repeat cesarean, hospital birth, home birth, and VBAC bans, the best way is via my online program, “The Truth About VBAC.”